Regular weekly curbside pickup of compost will resume on April 2, 2018.

 Compost consists of leaves and brush.
+If using barrels to dispose of yard waste the barrel must be clearly marked "COMPOST".
 It is preferable for the compost to be stored in bags, but barrels are acceptable.
 Paper and household trash or garbage are not allowed.
 If you have any questions, please don't hesitate to call us at 401-253-8877.

 Yard waste can be brought to the Compost Facility at the landfill at no cost to residents, Monday - Friday 8 a.m. to 3 p.m. and Saturday, 8 a.m. to 11:30 a.m.